suganth1997/cuda-python/docs/_sources/overview.md.txt

 # Overview

-NVIDIA’s CUDA Python provides [Cython](https://cython.org/) bindings for a driver and runtime API for existing toolkits and libraries to simplify GPU-based accelerated processing.
+NVIDIA’s CUDA Python provides [Cython](https://cython.org/) bindings and Python wrappers for the driver and runtime API for existing toolkits and libraries to simplify GPU-based accelerated processing.
 Python is one of the most popular programming languages for science, engineering, data analytics, and deep learning applications.
 However, as an interpreted language, it has limitations for high-performance computing applications.
 The goal of CUDA Python is to unify the Python ecosystem with a single set of interfaces that provide full coverage of and access to the CUDA host APIs from Python.

 ## Why CUDA Python?